PostHog/posthog.com/contents/blog/ceo-diary-3.md

 ## 100% remote, 0% regrets

 For the first few weeks, it was unclear if it had spread.
 In the early days, both my wife and I had living nightmares - finding ourselves day dreaming about the worst case scenario.
-It was during these, I was grateful that I'd been lucky enough to work from home and had as a result bene present.
+I was grateful that I was lucky enough to work from home and be present during these periods.

 I was worried about balance.
 I decided that if the cancer hadn't spread, we'd end up on a cycle of chemo, largely at home, which I could work around.
 If it had spread, I'd need to learn more to make a decision.
 It'd be horrible to be commuting.